CS

 Who Should Buy Which?

-Buy the MG 7 if: You prioritise performance, value a longer warranty, or prefer MG's approach to design and ownership experience.
+Buy the MG 7 if: You prioritise performance, or prefer MG's approach to design and ownership experience.

 Buy the Hyundai i30 Sedan if: You want the lower entry price, need more boot space, want lower running costs, need stronger towing, or prefer Hyundai's approach to design and ownership experience.